rosyberti/website/python-course/logical-operators-if-statements.md

 If statements can also be used to modify other variables.

-For example, consider an hourly working being paid $25/hour who gets 2x overtime for all hours above 40 hours per week.
+For example, consider an hourly worker being paid $25/hour who gets 2x overtime for all hours above 40 hours per week.
 This section of if statements calculates his weekly compensation after accounting for his overtime pay:

 ```python